 The open bog will be obvious as it runs along the power line on the top of the ridge.
 Access under the power line on the ridge can be very flooded.
 Unless you specifically wish to see the bog plants near the top of the ridge, It's recommended to use this trail when the ground is frozen.

 Directions from downtown Skowhegan travel east along Route 2 (Water Street becomes Canaan Road).Not long after your cross over Wesserunsett Stream, East River Road will be a right turn.
 Travel along East River Road, watching for Oak Pond Road.
 The parking lot will be on your left, about 1/2 mile from Oak Pond Road.
 Walk past the gate and up along the power line.

-This holding consists of four parcels containing both upland and riparian habitat open to use by hunters, fisherman and recreationalists.
+This holding consists of 75 acres containing both upland and riparian habitat open to use by hunters, fisherman and recreationalists.
 Portions of the property have been identified by the Maine Inland Fisheries & Wildlife as wetland, riparian area, and undeveloped habitat.

 The Eaton River Trail begins at a wooded parking lot with access off of River Road.
 It winds toward the river and along a back channel.

 This trail is highly recommended for a pristine, private walk to the Kennebec River.
 However, stay on the trail to minimize exposure to ticks.

 There are also trails on Eaton Ridge which have been well maintained but may not be marked.

 We'll be opening a new trail at Jacob's Pines for the summer of 202

 Let us know if you are interested in helping to develop this trail.